SWAN KEEPING TERMS

 Polish Mute Swans (Cygnus olor ‘immutabilis’)

-are a leucistic form of Mute Swan.
+are a Leucistic Form of Mute Swan.

-A Leucistic animal has a reduced intensity
+A Leucistic Animal has a Reduced Intensity of Pigmentation

-of pigmentation while an Albino lacks all pigments.
+– while an Albino Lacks all Pigments.

-When a Male Mute Swan inherits only
+When a Male Mute Swan Inherits only Melanin-Deficient Chromosomes,

-The Polish Mute Feet are Light Cocoa Brown to a Rich Chocolate Brown.
-Their Beaks are more Orange than Red.
+he will be a Polish Mute Swan.
+The Polish Mute Swan Feet are Light Cocoa Brown to a Rich Chocolate Brown.

 As Cygnets, the little Polish Females have Pale Pink Feet and Creamy White Down.

 The Half Polish Cygnet Males tend to have Smokey Grey Feet and Beige Down.
-They are General Classified as “Royal.”

-You Can Not Determine a Cygnet’s Sex by their Coloration.
+They are General Classified as “Royal.”You Can Not Determine a Cygnet’s Sex by their Coloration.

-Royal Mute Swans – Have Very Black Feet, their Beak is a darker Red.
+Royal Mute Swans – Have Very Black Feet, their Beak is a Darker Red.

-Royal Swan Cygnets – have Black Feet, Darker Blue-Grey Down
+Royal Swan Cygnets – have Black Feet, Darker Blue-Grey Down and Black Beaks.

-The Royal Cygnets will have all white Plumage after their first Moult.
+The Royal Cygnets will have All White Plumage after their First Moult.

-(Swan) Farmer – A Lessee of a Game of Swans
+(Swan) Farmer – A Lessee of a Game of Swans.

 A Game of Swans – All the Swans in a Given Area and the Property of a Single Owner.

-Full-Winged – NO Alteration of the Wing/Wings to prevent Flight.
+Full-Winged – NO Alteration of the Wing/Wings to Prevent Flight.

 A “Rogue” Swan is usually Full-Winged..

-They Fly on to your Pond from Out-of-the-Blue.
+They Fly onto your Pond from Out-of-the-Blue.

 If you have NO Swan to begin with..
 Great !
 Enjoy.